Francis Deng: Early life

 Francis Mading Deng was born near Abyei, Sudan in 1938.
 His father was Deng Majok, paramount chief of the Ngok Dinka, the largest tribe in Sudan.
 Francis was the eldest son of Deng Majok's fourth wife.

 Deng studied law at University of Khartoum (Bachelor of Laws) and Master of Laws (LL.M.).
 He earned a Doctor of Juridical Science (J.S.D.) from Yale University in 1967.
 He also took graduate courses at King's College London.

 Career

 Under Sudanese presidents Ismail al-Azhari and Gaafar Nimeiry, Deng served as Human Rights Officer at the United Nations Secretariat (from 1967 to 1972).
-He went on leave in 1972, spending time as a postdoctoral fellow at Yale University and a lecturer in law al Columbia University.
+He went on leave in 1972, spending time as a postdoctoral fellow at Yale University and a lecturer in law at Columbia University.

 In 1972, he joined the Sudan diplomatic service, where he was posted as Ambassador of Sudan to the United States, Canada, Denmark, Finland, Norway, and Sweden.

 He was Sudan's Minister of State for Foreign Affairs from 1976 to 1980.
 After leaving his country's service, he was appointed as the first Rockefeller Brothers Fund Distinguished Fellow.
 He held several academic positions, mainly in the United States.